ScooVice/ScooVice-discord-bot-v1/README.md

 ---

-This project will continue, so just wait and please support, thank you.
+This project will be continue to ScooVice's BOT V2, so just wait and please support, thank you 🤝

 ---